 Emerging Leaders (EL) is a 3-credit-hour course taught as an elective in the Leadership Studies Minor.
 EL is offered every year for sophomores interested in studying leaders, leadership theories, and the application of leadership in a variety of situations.
 The purpose of the course is to cultivate emotionally intelligent leaders who will create positive social change on campus.

-The class meets Monday/Wednesday/Friday from 3:30 p.m. to 4:20 p.m. in the Spring 2021 semester.
+The class meets Tuesday/Thursday from 2:10pm-3:25pm (pending final timetable release) in the Fall 2021 semester.
 Class topics include social change, emotional intelligence, and transformational leadership.